Good Managers

 2. They stop thinking "I" and start thinking "team"

-3. They maximize emotional intelligence
+3. They maximise emotional intelligence

 4. They let go of what they can’t control